compmetagen/micca/doc/source/install.rst

 .. warning::

    Only RDP Classifier version >2.8 is supported.
+Install the standard Java or Java compatible runtime (``sudo apt-get install default-jre`` in Ubuntu/Debian or go to the `Oracle Java homepage <www.java.com>`_ for OS X)

-Download and unzip the file (RDP cladssifier v2.11 2015-09-14):
+Download and unzip the file (RDP classifier 2.11 2015-09-14):

 .. code-block:: sh